Enabling act: Legislative and Regulatory Reform Act 2006

-Great Repeal Bill

-The European Union (Withdrawal) Bill of 2017, also known as the Great Repeal Bill, has come under fire from critics because it envisions giving the Government of the United Kingdom unprecedented powers to rewrite any aspect of British laws imported from European Union law when Britain leaves the EU, without consulting Parliament.
-Such powers, effected by clauses called Henry VIII clauses, have been controversially used in the past, but usually only in respect of very limited areas of law.

 United States

 In the United States at the national level, an "enabling act" is a statute enacted by the United States Congress authorizing the people of a territory to frame a proposed state constitution as a step towards admission to the Union.
 Each act details the mechanism by which the territory will be admitted as a state following ratification of their constitution and election of state officers.

 Enabling acts can contain restrictions, such as the prohibition of polygamy in the Utah, Arizona, New Mexico, and Oklahoma acts.
 Nevada was required to abolish slavery and involuntary servitude, except as punishment for a crime; to guarantee freedom of religious practice to all inhabitants; and to agree that all public lands owned by the federal government at the time of statehood would be retained after admission.
 The applicant territory then submits its proposed constitution to Congress, which either accepts it or requires changes.
 For example, in 1866, Congress refused the proposed Nebraska constitution because it limited suffrage to white males.
 Enabling Acts approved by Congress include: